 how personal information and data will be documented, stored, protected, and used; and

-under what conditions a referral for face-to-face services may be made.
+under what conditions a referral for an alternative service delivery model may be made.

-Related Standards: CR 1.04
+Related Standards: CR 1.04, RPM 8.03

+Interpretation: When client-facing, AI-enabled behavioral health applications are used, persons served should be informed about the technology’s emergency response limitations and instructed on how to seek help if an emergency arises.
+The assessment described in PRG 4.02(a) should consider the tool’s ability to respond in an emergency in relation to the person’s risk of requiring emergency intervention when determining if the tool is appropriate and safe for use.

+Note: Evidence of implementation for elements c, e, g, and h of this standard may overlap with that of RPM 8.03 when utilizing client-facing AI-enabled behavioral health applications.

 Note: Please see the Case Record Checklist for additional guidance on this standard.

 PRG 4.04

-Personnel are trained on, or demonstrate competency in:
+When technologies are used to provide services from a remote location, personnel receive initial and ongoing training on:

 use of equipment and software as appropriate to their position and the services provided;